xzel23/utility/doc/RELEASING.md

 the new commit and tag from a protected environment, add `-PpushReleaseTag=true -PreleaseBranch=main` (substitute the protected release branch).

+The protected workflow normally finalizes the release and pushes this commit and tag automatically.
+Invoke `finalizeRelease` manually only for recovery after confirming the Maven Central outcome.

 If Maven Central deployment succeeds but finalization fails, rerun `finalizeRelease`; it can create a missing final tag without republishing artifacts.
 If deployment is interrupted, first determine whether any target coordinate was accepted.
 Retry the same prepared plan only when the Central outcome clearly permits it.
 Once any coordinate has been